CDCgov/metapop-model/README.md

 * A model capable of handling flexible numbers of groups (e.g., age classes or connected populations) that is changeable using the config
 * Intervention strategies common for measles: pre-introduction vaccination, active vaccination, and quarantine and isolation of infectious populations
 * Interactive outbreak simulators built in `streamlit` and using the `metapop` package to model transmission dynamics
+* Tool in `streamlit` app to aid localities in estimating the baseline immunity of their population.

 ## Getting started